 Here are some reviews of some of the top multitools on the market, all from Leatherman.

 With this tool, you will have 4 exterior blades that are easily accessed when the tool is closed.
 The pressure opening makes it easy to open the knives, even for those with limited dexterity.
 The blades are equally easy to unlock and close.
 Other tools in the construction have generous nail nicks for easier access.
+Some of the more popular tools are a variety of pliers, replaceable wire cutters, wire stripper, plain and serrated knives, saw, spring-action scissors, ruler, can and bottle openers, files, and screwdrivers.

 Reviews of this tool are almost universally positive.
 Consumers report that the tool has a good weight, without being so heavy as to tire the hand.
 It doesn’t torque or twist in the hand, which is a major plus.
 In each use, the tool is comfortable to the hand.
 Customers really like that, because so many multitools pinch or scrape the hand when certain attachments are being used.